-Our focus on pedagogy is what makes HNU’s master of music programs unique.
+Our focus on musicianship, practice and pedagogy is what makes HNU’s master of music programs unique.

 While other programs are performance based, ours is dedicated to preparing students as both outstanding musicians and teachers.
 We offer the rare opportunity to refine your musicianship and build your pedagogical skills under the close guidance of internationally recognized faculty.

 Learn more about the admissions process, courses, schedules and faculty, or contact us.

 MM (Kodaly Schedule) 2019-2020

 Fellowships and Scholarships